 In these extremely partisan political times, it might be hard to believe, but Texas did elect a Democratic governor as recently as the 1990s.
-Ann Richards served as governor in the early ’90s, preceding George W. Bush, and after her 2006 death, the bridge was renamed in her honor.
+Ann Richards served as governor in the early ’90s, preceding George W. Bush, and after her 2006 death, the Congress Avenue Bridge was renamed in her honor.

 While most of us gathered on the bridge itself, a few congregated along the river shores.
 Others paid for “bat cruises” that took them out onto the river in a roofless aquatic vehicle with a giant bat statue in the back.

-And then the moment finally came, and the bats began pouring out from under the bridge, creating a massive black streak in the sky.
-Because of the twilight and the really horrid camera I was carrying at the time, I wasn’t able to capture many great photos of the bats themselves.
+Around sunset, the moment finally came, and the bats began pouring out from under the bridge, creating a massive black streak in the sky.
+Because of the twilight and the mediocre camera I was carrying at the time, I wasn’t able to capture many great photos of the bats themselves.
 And anyway, for the really good pics, I would’ve needed to go quite a distance away, to catch a wider shot.